-A motion to recommend approval of the FFY 2018 CDBG project applications to the Executive Board.
+A motion to approve the FFY 2018 CDBG Regional Account project applications.

 FROM: LAURA VILLA, AAA PROGRAM MANAGER

 SUBJECT: FY 2019 AAA SUBAWARD RENEWAL RECOMMENDATIONS

 Prior to the start FY 2015, the AAA solicited proposals for Congregate Meals, Home Delivered Meals, Housekeeping, Personal Care, Home Nursing, Community Nursing, In-Home Respite, Legal Assistance, Transportation, Case Management, Caregiver Outreach/Training, Caregiver Adaptive Aids, and Caregiver Home Repair.
 Subaward agreements developed pursuant to the Request for Proposals were issued for FY 2015, with an option to renew subawards for up to an additional 4 years as was expressed in the RFP.
 Subaward renewals were issued in subsequent fiscal years based on the recommendations developed by staff and approved by the Administrative Council and Executive Board.